pablo14/data-science-live-book/data_preparation/high_cardinality_predictive_modeling.md

 * Key concept: **representativeness** of each category regarding itself, and regarding to the event being predicted.

 * What was mentioned in the beginning in respects to **destroying the information in the input variable**, implies that the resultant grouping have the same rates across groups (in a binary variable input).
-[1]

 * _Should we always reduce the cardinality?_ It depends, two tests on a simple data are not enough to extrapolate all cases.
-Hopefully it will be a good kick-off for the reader to start doing her-his own optimizations.
+Hopefully it will be a good kick-off for the reader to start doing her-his own optimizations when they consider relevant for the project.

 <br>

-### Fur#her reading
+### Further reading

 * Following link contains many different accuracy results based on different treatments for categorical variable: <a href="http://www.kdnuggets.com/2015/12/beyond-one-hot-exploration-categorical-variables.html">Beyond One-Hot: an exploration of categorical variables</a>.

 <br>

-*References:*

-* [1] It can be studied with the <a href="http://livebook.datascienceheroes.com/selecting_best_variables/cross_plot.html" target="blank">`cross_plot`</a> function.